 By publishing with “Virtus Interpress” the authors keep the rights of self-archiving.
 Below you may find main rules and recommendations with regard to the self-archiving policy of “Virtus Interpress” journals:

 Authors of the Corporate Board journal can archive pre-print and post-print or publisher’s version/PDF on their personal websites, their institution’s repositories or any non-commercial repository for personal use, internal institutional use or for permitted scholarly posting.
-However, it is a recommendation of the editorial team to use the final, published version of the paper with the acknowledgment of the original source of publication and a link should be inserted to the published article on the journal’s website.
+However, it is a recommendation of the editorial team to use the final, published version of the paper with the acknowledgement of the original source of publication and a link should be inserted to the published article on the journal’s website.

 There is no embargo on the archiving of articles published under the open access category.
 Authors are allowed to deposit such articles on institutional, non-commercial repositories and personal websites immediately after publication on the journal website